GridProtectionAlliance/openHistorian-grafana/README.md

 #### Combined Expressions

-When using the _Text Editor_ to build a query, both filter expressions and directly specified tags, with or without functions, may be selected simultaneously when separated with semi-colons, for example:
+When using the _Text Editor_ to build a query, both filter expressions and directly specified tags, with or without series functions, may be selected simultaneously when separated with semi-colons, for example:
 ```
 PPA:15; STAT:20; SetSum(Count(PPA:8; PPA:9; PPA:10));
 FILTER ActiveMeasurements WHERE SignalType IN ('IPHA', 'VPHA');